 3 – Indonesia

-In Komodo, the day trips leave early morning Labuan Bajo harbour for a two or three-tank dive trip in the waters of the national park.
+In Komodo, the day trips leave early morning from Labuan Bajo harbour for a two or three-tank dive trip in the waters of the national park.
 Obviously, these boats can only take you to a tiny part of the park, but it’s already fascinating.
 And did I mention that you will also have the opportunity to meet a Komodo dragon at the surface interval?

-Prices in Tulamben
+Prices in Tulamben / Amed (Bali)

 - Price per dive from 300,000 IDR / 18 € / £ 15 / $ 21 (with rental gear included)